fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 In situations where some users are using the Teams client and others are using the Skype for Business client, it's possible some of these users are using both clients.
 It's important to understand that Presence is published based on a user's coexistence mode.
 For example, if an originator's chat or call should land on the target's Skype for Business client, then it's the Skype for Business client's presence that should be shown to the originator.
 If it should land on the target's Teams client, then it's the Teams client's presence that should be shown.

-Presence is shared based on a user's coexistence mode as described below:
+Presence is shared based on a user's coexistence mode as described in the following list:

 - If a user is in TeamsOnly mode, then any other user (whether in Teams or Skype for Business) will see that TeamsOnly user's Teams presence
 - If a user is in any of the Skype for Business modes (SfbOnly, SfbWithTeamsCollab, SfbWithTeamsCollabAndMeetings), then any other user (whether in Teams or Skype for Business) will see that Skype for Business user's Skype for Business presence
 - If a user is in Islands mode, presence in Teams and presence in Skype for Business are independent (the values need not match) and other users will see one or the other presence of the Islands user, depending on whether they are in the same tenant or in a federated tenant and which client they use
-  - From Teams, any other user within the same tenant will see the Islands user's Teams presence; this is aligned with the in-tenant routing table above
+  - From Teams, any other user within the same tenant will see the Islands user's Teams presence; this is aligned with the in-tenant routing table seen previously
-  - From Teams, any other user in a federated tenant will see the Islands user's Skype for Business presence; this is aligned with the federated routing table above
+  - From Teams, any other user in a federated tenant will see the Islands user's Skype for Business presence; this is aligned with the federated routing table seen previously
-  - From Skype for Business, any other user will see the Islands user's Skype for Business presence (both in-tenant and federated); this is aligned with the routing tables above
+  - From Skype for Business, any other user will see the Islands user's Skype for Business presence (both in-tenant and federated); this is aligned with the routing tables see previously

 ### In-tenant presence

 Messages sent to TeamsOnly users will always land in Teams.
-Messages sent to Skype for Business mode users will always land in Skype for Business, if the conversation is possible as described above.
+Messages sent to Skype for Business mode users will always land in Skype for Business, if the conversation is possible as described previously.
 Messages sent to Islands users will always land in the client from which they were originated.

 The table describes the Publisher's presence that will be seen by a Watcher, depending on the mode of the Publisher and the client of the Watcher (for a new thread).